siri-n-shetty/pesufy/content/docs/folder/fy.md

 - The first year involves common courses for all students, regardless of their chosen branch.
 - Half the batch focuses on Physics and the other half on Chemistry during the first/second semester.
+- The First years will undergo a **Bootstrap Program** prior to the commencement of classes which is basically a fun week where everyone will get a chance to see all the branches and departments at PESU.

 ## Chemistry Cycle